 1602 West Superior Street | Architect: Abraham Holstead | Built: 1938 | Extant (vacant)

-James W. Monaghan began operating a confectionery at 1602 West Superior Street in 1908, in a little building in front of the New Clarendon Hotel.
+James W. Monaghan began operating a confectionery at 1602 West Superior Street in 1908, in a tiny building across Garfield Avenue from the New Clarendon Hotel.
 It operated as The Garfield News Stand and sold newspapers, magazines, candy, cigars, and cigarettes.
-Joseph B. Archambault took over in 1909, and four years later Bernard Pierce replaced him and stayed on until 1930 when Louis Szoztak took over the property.
+The location was ideal at the time: Garfield Avenue lead to the Interstate Bridge, until 1927 the only pedestrian, automobile, and streetcar bridge that connected Duluth with Superior, Wisconsin, across the bay.
+The intersection was where riders got off the Superior Street car to transfer to the Interstate line that crossed the bridge, and vice versa.
+For decades the convergence of Superior and Garfield was arguably the busiest intersection in Duluth, guaranteeing the news stand a steady stream of customers waiting for the next streetcar.
+Joseph B. Archambault took over in 1909, and four years later Bernard Pierce replaced him and stayed on until 1930 when Louis Szoztak purchased the property.